-BARRIERS AND CONSTRAINTS The rail trail will be located within the depressed area of land that currently exists as an abandoned rail line.
-Given the nature of the past use of the area for freight rail and the limited extents of the corridor, there are a number of potential barriers to implementing the trail.
+BARRIERS AND CONSTRAINTS The Rail Trail will be located within the depressed area of land that currently exists as an inactive rail corridor.
+Given the nature of the past use of the area for freight rail and the limited extents of the corridor, several potential barriers exist to implementing the trail.
 The following elements could be considered constraints to the proposed design and should be considered in the implementation of the trail.
-Avoid impacts to the 3rd Street parking lot located near the entrance of the trail corridor - (2) - Avoid impacts to existing bridges on 4th Street, 5th Avenue, and 6th Street - Avoid impacts to historic wall located along the northern side of the corridor.
-Understanding the full extents of the historic wall (3) will require coordination with the State Historic Preservation Office during the engineering and design phases.
+Consider potential impacts to the 3rd Street parking lot located near the entrance of the trail corridor (2) (3) Avoid impacts to existing bridges on 4th Street, 5th Avenue, and 6th Street Avoid impacts to historic wall located along the northern side of the corridor.
+Understanding the full extents of the historic wall will require coordination with the State Historic Preservation Office during project development when detailed designs are being developed.
 RAIL TRAIL CORRIDOR

-- Avoid impacts to rail lines to allow them to function as commuter rail in the future - Avoid impacts to sanitary sewer force main manhole - Consider existing sidewalks and crossings and potential improvements to the existing facilities - Avoid the existing brick wall - Avoid the power pole near McRae Street
+- Avoid impacts to rail lines to allow them to function as commuter rail in the future - Avoid impacts to sanitary sewer force main manhole - Consider the transition to the road network by exploring potential improvements to the existing sidewalks and crossings - Avoid the existing brick wall - Avoid the power pole near McRae Street